zhangce/kbp/README.md

     >> sh setup_database.sh

-If you see the error `dropdb: database removal failed: ERROR:  database <database name> does not exist`, do not worry: the script drops the database before it creates it, and this means that your DB server did not contain the database.
-This does not mean the setup script failed.

-Validate this step as follows:
+You may see some errors, but don't worry, they can be ignored.
+Validate that this step succeeded as follows:

     >> source env_db.sh